 3. Seek medical care as soon as possible.

 - Sexual violence may put survivors at risk for HIV, STI's (sexually transmitted infection) and pregnancy, for women, as well as physical injury.
-There are unique hospitals for survivors called SART (Sexual Assault Response Team) facilities located near Oxy where survivors can get a free medical exam.
-At the SART facility, forensic evidence can be collected for later use if a survivor wishes to pursue a report in the future:
+There are unique hospitals for survivors called SART (Sexual Assault Response Team) facilities located near Oxy where survivors can get a free medical exam and forensic evidence can be collected for later use if a survivor wishes to pursue a report in the future:

 - LAPD officers can transport survivors to a SART facility (usually w/in 24 hrs of the incident) whether the survivor decides to make a police report or not.

 - Sexual Assault Forensic Exams (SAFE) are most effective in gathering evidence within 72-96 hours of a sexual assault.

-- Emmons Student Wellness Center cannot legally perform Forensic Exams but can do HIV, STI testing and distribute prophylaxis.
+- Emmons Student Wellness Center provides medical treatment but cannot legally perform forensic exams.
+They can perform HIV, STI testing and distribute prophylaxis.